• About us

 An international career path

 At Amaris Consulting, the international dimension is a strong differentiator.
-Business Managers work with clients, consultants, and teams across countries.
+Managers work with clients, consultants, and teams across countries.
 They gain exposure to different markets, cultures, and ways of working.
 As Maxime explains: “Being part of an international group means access to a vast network of talent and expertise, shared best practices, and real mobility.
 Two of my current team members started their Amaris Consulting journey in a different country entirely.”
-For candidates looking for mobility, responsibility, and international exposure, the Business Manager role offers a strong foundation for long-term growth.
+For candidates looking for mobility, responsibility, and international exposure, the Manager role offers a strong foundation for long-term growth.

-Join us as a Business Manager
+Join us as a Manager

 This role suits people who are comfortable with ambiguity, motivated by human impact, and ready to build a client base, a team, and a reputation over time.
 What matters most is not following a predefined path.
 It is the ability to learn fast, adapt, take ownership, and grow through responsibility.
 Ready to build your next career step with Mantu?